sinch/ios-proximity-tutorial/readme.md

 ```
 We’ve allocated and called initWithService and we’ve used the name sinchMulti for this project.
 Then we’ve simply gone ahead and set the session equal to the session we created earlier.
 Once again, we’ve set the delegate to self so we can be informed of what’s going on.

-Although now we can find other users, there’s one thing we’ve forgotten: it isn’t much fun if people can’t find us, is it?
+Although now we can find other users, there’s one thing we’ve forgotten: It isn’t much fun if people can’t find us, is it?
 Let’s go ahead and make our device discoverable.
-For this we need to use the advertiserAssistant.
+For this, we need to use the advertiserAssistant.
 Once again, we’re going to add it on to the bottom of the setUpConnection method.

 ```objective-c
 	self.advertiserAssistant = [[MCAdvertiserAssistant alloc] 						initWithServiceType:@"sinchMulti" discoveryInfo:nil session:self.session];